Val-Cantarelli/AWSAssociateDev/docs/Module06/module06.md

 **But, in some cases it is necessary:**

-- The application has not been modernized yet: legacy apps with filesystem local;
+- The application has not been modernized yet: legacy apps with a local filesystem;
 - Team has migration restrictions: compliance, budget, time
 - Fine control: specific performance or custom configurations;

-➝ Know the main types os storages:
+➝ Know the main EBS volume types:

 1. gp3 (General Purpose): default, balanced (good cost/perf).